-Dense webbing on equipment or grain.
+Dense insect webbing on equipment or grain

-Saw-toothed grain beetle activity causes grain temperatures to increase and typically have visible population build up.
+Sawtoothed grain beetle activity causes grain temperatures to increase and overheat, typically resulting in a visible population build up.